Constraints on the curvature of the Universe and dynamical dark energy from the Full-shape and BAO data: Introduction and Summary

 Elucidating the geometry of the Universe and the nature of the late-time expansion are some of the key goals of current and planned cosmological observations.
 The current data is consistent with the picture that the universe is flat and the late-time expansion can be described by a small cosmological constant~\cite{Aghanim:2018eyx}.
 These are the key assumptions of the base flat $\Lambda$CDM model, whose parameters are accurately measured by the Planck CMB data~\cite{Aghanim:2019ame}.
 The deviations from this model are strongly constrained by the combination of the Planck data with baryon acoustic oscillations (BAO) and, optionally, the supernovae data~\cite{Aghanim:2018eyx}.

 It has been recently shown that the parameters of the base $\Lambda$CDM model can be independently determined with the galaxy full-shape (FS) data\footnote{Our notion of the full-shape analysis should not be confused with the terminology of Ref.~\cite{Beutler:2016arn}, which studies how a fixed shape template gets distorted by the Alcock-Paczinsky effect~\cite{Alcock:1979mp}.
 In contrast, we use the power spectrum shape itself to constrain the physical cosmological parameters.}~\cite{Ivanov:2019pdj,DAmico:2019fhj,Colas:2019ret} collected by the Baryon Acoustic Oscillation Spectroscopic Survey (BOSS)~\cite{Alam:2016hwk}.
 This has become possible due to a significant progress in large-scale structure theory achieved in the last decade with the development of the effective field theory of large scale structure (see ~\cite{Ivanov:2019pdj,DAmico:2019fhj} and references therein).
 The full-shape data also sharpens the constraints on various extensions of the $\Lambda$CDM model: $\nu\Lambda$CDM, $\nu\Lambda$CDM+$N_{\rm eff}$~\cite{Ivanov:2019hqk,Philcox:2020xbv}, $w_0$CDM~\cite{DAmico:2020kxu}, and the early dark energy~\cite{Ivanov:2020ril,DAmico:2020ods}.
 But crucially, it can even replace the CMB data in constraining beyond-$\Lambda$CDM scenarios.
 An example is the minimal dynamical dark energy model $w_0$CDM~\cite{DAmico:2020kxu}, whose parameters can be determined from the big bang nucleosynthesis (BBN), BOSS FS, BAO and supernovae (SNe) data.
 In this paper we continue testing non-minimal cosmological models with this data set, focusing on o$\Lambda$CDM, $w_0$CDM and $w_0w_a$CDM models.
-Compared to Ref.~\cite{DAmico:2020kxu}, we extend the BOSS full-shape data by including the hexadecapole moment of the redshift-space power spectrum in the analysis, although, quite surprisingly, we found that it does not appreciably shrink the posterior contours even in the beyond-$\Lambda$CDM scenarios.